 Why is the hard drive the C: drive?

-On computers running Windows or MS-DOS, the hard drive is labeled with the driver letter C, because it is the first available drive letter for hard drives.
-The computer assigns the A: and B: drives to floppy disks, and removable media such as tape drives.
-As you install other drives, create new partitions, they will be assigned to other drive letters after C, such as D, E, F, G, etc.
+On computers running Windows or MS-DOS, the hard drive is labeled with the C: drive letter.
+The reason is because it is the first available drive letter for hard drives.
+The computer reserves A: and B: drive letters for the floppy disk drive and removable media, such as tape drives, even if these devices are not installed in the computer.
+As you install other drives and create new partitions, they are assigned to other drive letters after C, such as D, E, F, G, etc.

-For example, most computers today come with a hard drive and a disc drive, such as a CD-ROM, CD-R, or DVD drive.
-With this common configuration, the C: drive would be assigned to the hard drive and the D: drive would be assigned to the CD or DVD drive.
-Even if a floppy drive is not installed in the computer, because A: and B: drive letters are reserved for floppy drives, the C: drive will still be assigned to the hard drive.
+For example, today, most desktop computers and some laptops come with a hard drive and a disc drive, such as a DVD (digital versatile disc) drive or DVD writer drive.
+With this common configuration, the C: drive would be assigned to the hard drive and the D: drive would be assigned to the DVD drive.
+Even if a floppy drive is not installed, because A: and B: drive letters are reserved for floppy drives, the C: drive is still assigned to the hard drive.